 Learn more about Humboldt & Jackson »

 Restaurants make fabulous wedding venues and this Greenpoint, Brooklyn eatery is no exception.
-Le Fanfare features fantastic and authentic Italian fare and specializes in private events for up to 70 guests—whether it’s a wedding or a rehearsal dinner.
+Le Fanfare features fantastic and authentic Italian fare and specializes in small weddings for up to 70 guests—whether it’s a wedding or a rehearsal dinner.
 The venue’s interior has a rustic-romantic feel with its wooden details and warm lighting.
 And if you and your future spouse love jazz music, this is a fabulous venue for you—it’s part-owned by a jazz musician!

 Learn more about Le Fanfare »